 II.
-Consider the ages of your children
+Consider the ages and mobility of those being photographed

 III.
 Let’s talk about traffic

-I. The Beach.
+I. Carlsbad State Beach.

 San Diego has perfect beaches for family photography.
 I like to shoot on beaches with wide expanses of sand.
 My favorite beaches are Coronado & Crystal Pier (seasonally), although I am open to traveling to other locations.
 I like to time the beach shoots at Low Tide to ensure that there is a spectacular amount of reflection from the sand.
 In the summer beach sessions tend to be best around the sunrise golden hour.

 Hopefully this gives you some great ideas about where to have your next family photography session.
-I'm always on the look out for beautiful landscapes in tucked away places to create magical photos for you and your family.
+I'm always on the look out for beautiful spaces in tucked away places to create magical photos for you and your family.

 MJ Falvey is a beach photographer who documents stories of love and connection.
 She specializes in in active, vibrant, and joyful photography of people and pets on San Diego's beautiful beaches, especially those of North County San Diego: Oceanside, Carlsbad, Encinitas, Del Mar and La Jolla.